halayli/lthread/docs/lthread.rst

                                success
     :param lthread_func func: Function to run in an lthread.
     :param void* arg: Argument to pass to `func` when called.

-    :return: 0 on success with new_lt pointing to the new lthread, -1 on failure with `errno` specifying the reason.
+    :return: 0 on success with new_lt pointing to the new lthread.
+    :return: -1 on failure with `errno` specifying the reason.

     .. c:type:: lthread_func: void (*)(void*)

 lthread_sleep
 --------------
-.. c:function:: lthread_sleep(uint64_t msecs)
+.. c:function:: void lthread_sleep(uint64_t msecs)

     Causes an lthread to sleep for `msecs` milliseconds.